Read more about ANA’s advocacy efforts at federal level on a number of nursing-related issues

 Interstate Nurse Licensure Compact

 Created by the National Council of State Boards of Nursing (NCSBN), the NLC reflects an interstate agreement permitting registered nurses (RNs) and licensed practical/vocational nurses (LPN/LVNs) to have one license.
-The license issued by their primary state of residence allows the nurse to practice in other compact states (both physically and via technology) without having to secure an additional license.
+The license issued by their primary state of residence allows the nurse to practice in other compact states without having to secure an additional license.

-Under the NLC, Registered Nurses (RN) are obliged to abide by the nursing practice laws in the state where the patient is located (their “location of practice”) – and are subject to having the privilege to practice revoked in that state if deemed necessary.
-However, the RN’s home state is still responsible for any discipline against the license of the nurse.
+Under the NLC, Registered Nurses (RN) are obliged to abide by the nursing practice laws in the state where the patient is located (party state when crossing into another jurisdiction) – and are subject to having the privilege to practice revoked in that state if deemed necessary.
+However, the RN’s home state is ultimately responsible for any discipline against the license of the nurse.